top of page

 Assessing learners' progress is crucial in ensuring they are on the right track with their phonics education.
 Here are some effective ways to measure their understanding of the consonant digraph CH:

-1. Regular Quizzes: Conduct short quizzes covering CH words in both initial and final positions.
+Conduct short quizzes covering CH words in both initial and final positions.
 These quizzes can help gauge how well learners recognize and pronounce the digraph.

-2. Observation: Pay attention to how learners apply their knowledge during reading and writing activities.
+Pay attention to how learners apply their knowledge during reading and writing activities.
 Observing their ability to identify and use CH words in context provides insight into their comprehension.

-3. Peer Assessment: Encourage learners to work in pairs and assess each other's use of CH words.
+Encourage learners to work in pairs and assess each other's use of CH words.
 This approach promotes collaboration and allows them to learn from one another.

 By using these assessment methods, you can tailor your teaching approach to better meet the needs of your learners.
 Regular feedback and adjustments ensure that everyone stays engaged and progresses effectively.